 Like Podia, you can create individual ‘units’, and then drag and drop them to put them in the order that you want.
 It works using a basic text editor, which allows you all of the controls you’d expect (headings, paragraphs, quotes, lists, images, and videos).
 There’s also the option of switching to code view, which is great.

 The ‘drip’ section is the part that allows you to schedule your lessons, releasing them as and when you want (this is only available on the paid plans, however).
-You can also create a course completion certificate to reward your students when they’ve finished.
+You can also create a course completion certificates to reward your students when they’ve finished.

 Thinkific also allows you to create mini-courses – these are small ‘taster’ courses designed to entice potential student into signing up for a bigger course.
 This is a great idea, and they’re really simple to make.